- Bluebell Inn

 A family owned pub beyond Dumfries town centre that is a 10 minute walk from the railway station.
 There is a large public area that has an attractive island bar and a warming stove fire.
 Comfortable seating can be found on one side of the bar and a sports area with TV on the other side.
 The dining room has a small bar which will serve ales into the eating area as and when required.
 Pleuchie is a name for a ploughman or a person from the countryside.

 - Riverside Bar

 The Riverside Bar is an established venue on the Dumfries real ale scene.
 Comfortable and friendly, it has seating on two levels and a large conservatory.
-Two outside seating areas include a terrace with open views over the Dock Park and down to the River Nith.
+Three outside seating areas include a terrace with open views over the Dock Park and access to walks both sides of the River Nith.
 The pub is accessible from the St Michaels area near Robert Burns Mausoleum or from Dock Park.
-Guest beers are sourced from local brewers as well as from further afield.
+Guest beers are sourced throughout the UK..

 - Robert The Bruce

 This former Methodist Church, sensitively converted by Wetherspoon in 2001, has a relaxed atmosphere and is a popular meeting place in the town centre.
 It was the Local CAMRA Dumfries and Stewartry Branch Cider Pub of the Year 2019.
 There is a pleasant outside seating area to the rear.
 The pub stands near the site where Robert the Bruce killed John Comyn in 1306 in an incident linked to Scotland’s fight for independence.
 The food menu offers a range of good value meals served all day, every day.
 Alcohol is served from 10am.Three changing beers are available.